State Space Estimation for DPOR-based Model Checkers(Extended Version): Evaluation

-As a baseline, we also implemented Algorithm P directly within \jmc.
-However, we found that the variance of this algorithm was so large that it failed to converge in almost all experiments.
+As a baseline, we also implemented \textbf{Algorithm P} directly within \jmc.
+However, we found that the variance of this algorithm is so large that, in all of our experiments, the estimates never converge into a meaningful value.
 All experiments were conducted on a MacBook Pro equipped with 34GB of RAM and an M3 chip.